AlexGalays/abyssa-js/README.md

 The available options are:
 - enableLogs: Whether (debug and error) console logs should be enabled.
 Defaults to false.
 - interceptAnchors: Whether anchor mousedown/clicks should be intercepted and trigger a state change.
 Defaults to true.
 - notFound: The State to enter when no state matching the current path query or name could be found.
 Defaults to null.
+Either a State instance or a string representing the fullName of an existing state can be passed.

 ### init (initState: String, initParams: Object): Router
 Initialize and freeze the router (states can not be updated or added afterwards).